NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 # Basic questions regarding containerized OCFL versions

+> [!NOTE]
+> In this document container, package, and archive are used interchangeably.
+> All of them refer to either packages of zip, tar, 7zip or other similar formats.
+> By default the term container is used, and it refers to an uncompressed container.

 ## Which format should the standard allow?
 It's a good idea to allow multiple formats.
 But this will make it more difficult to implement software, which can deal with all formats.